WiresWare/wire_dart/README.md

 # Wire (WIP) - Pub/Sub on Strings "signals" with data container
-Dart pub/sub library - communication layer (or bus) where responses associated with "keys" called - signals.
-Simplest possible API - add, remove and send.
+Dart pub/sub library - communication layer or "bus" to which you can attach a wire and listen for signal associated with it.

-Also it has data layer,  universal container (Map) with key-value, where value is a wrapper - WireData - hold dynamic value and can be subscribed for updates, something like Redis.
+Wire has simplest possible API - add, remove and send.
+Also it has data layer, universal container with key-value, where value is an object WireData type that holds dynamic value and can be subscribed for updates.
+This "data container" is something like Redis.

+Wire also has Flutter Widget that allows to subscribe to data changes: https://pub.dev/packages/wire_flutter

 ## API
 Wire: